-The Lower School Success Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.
+The Steps to Success Program caters for students in Years 7 to 9, with a literacy and numeracy focus, and preparation through skill-building.

 WORKING FOR SUCCESS PROGRAM

-The Senior School Success Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.
+The Working for Success Program caters for students in Years 10 to 12, with a focus on completing certified training and workplace readiness.

 The Striving for Success Program is an alternative learning pathway for students requiring wrap-around support in order to successfully engage in learning through an alternative curriculum.

-The Welcome Centre caters for students across all year groups with special educational needs.
+The Redefining Success Program caters for students across all year groups with special educational needs.